carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 > ## Discussion 1: Number of tRNAs
 >
-> Inside the `atcc31377` directory, run the command `wc -l trnas.tsv` to get the number of lines in the file.
-Excluding the first line (which contains the header), observe that there are 66 tRNAs, whereas the total number of coding codons (i.e. the one that are not stop codons) is 61.
+> Inside the `annotated` directory, run the command `wc -l trnas.tsv` to get the number of lines in the file.
+Excluding the first line (which contains the header), observe that there are 66 tRNAs, whereas the [standard codon table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1) contains 61 coding codons (i.e. the ones that are not stop codons).
 This means that there are several genes that produce the same tRNA.
 How would you explain this fact?
 >
 > > ## Solution
 > >